grafana/agent/docs/developer/release/1-create-release-branch.md

 A single release branch is created for every major or minor release.
-That release branch is then used for all Release Candidates, the Stable Release, and all Patch Releases for that minor [Version](concepts/version.md) of the agent.
+That release branch is then used for all Release Candidates, the Stable Release, and all Patch Releases for that major pr minor version of the agent.

 ## Before you begin